Vitaliy Khomutynnik: Political career

 Khomutynnik's political career began at the local council.
 From May 1998 to April 2002 he was a deputy, and from September 1998 he was the chairman of the planning and budget commission of the Central City District Council of Makiivka.
 From October 1999, he headed the Council of Young Entrepreneurs of Donetsk Oblast, and later the Council of Young Entrepreneurs of Ukraine, which was part of the Ukrainian League of Industrialists and Entrepreneurs (Anatoliy Kinakh was the president of the ULIE).
 Khomutynnik was a board member of the Association of Young Deputies (since September 1999).
 Since April 2000, he has been the Minister of Fuel and Energy of the Youth Government of Ukraine, and since May 2000, a member of the ULIE Board.
-From February 2003 to February 2005, he was a advisor to the Prime Minister of Ukraine.
+From February 2003 to February 2005, he was an advisor to the Prime Minister of Ukraine.

 In 2017, Khomutynnik and his accompanied Russian-Ukrainian oligarch Pavel Fuks, known as his business partner, in the United States, in an attempt to attend First inauguration of Donald Trump.